-The plugin framework provides developers with a suite of options for extending or modifying functionality provided by Funnelback.
+The plugin framework provides developers with a suite of options for developing Funnelback plugins.

-Plugins are developed using the Java programming language and package up the extended functionality into an extension that can be enabled by a search implementer from the administration dashboard.
+Plugins are developed using the Java programming language and package up the extended functionality into an extension that can be enabled by a search implementer from the search dashboard.

 Plugins are subject to review by the Funnelback product team prior to being installed onto the Funnelback server.
 See the publishing section for information on how to submit your plugin for review.